Choosing a Host for your WordPress Website

 Server: The physical box that holds your site’s information.
 Yes, it’s an actual box somewhere (think a giant external hard drive) that stores your site’s files and facilitates the delivery of your website to the world.
 Technically, any computer connected to the internet can be a server.
 By purchasing web hosting, you are essentially renting “space” on this server to store your website’s files.

 Database/MySQL Database: Think of a database as a powerful Excel file stored on your webserver, made up of a series of tables and cells that contain related information.
-If your site is built on a database-driven system (both wordpress and ckgold are mysql-based), a database stores all the content associated with your site, from your blog posts to your product information.
+If your site is built on a database-driven system (and WordPress is), a database stores all the content associated with your site, from your blog posts to comments to your plugin settings.

 FTP: File Transfer Protocol is a way to exchange files over the internet.
 When you sign up for hosting, you’ll be given FTP access to your webserver.
 Through FTP, you’ll be able to upload and download images and files to and from your website.
 You will need an FTP client to do so.
 Our favorite is Fetch (MacOSX/$25), but you can find plenty of free clients as well (try CyberDuck for MacOSX, or SmartFTP for Windows).

 SSL: Secure Sockets Layer.
 An SSL Certificate is what lets you shop online without having to worry about someone stealing your credit card information.
 SSL is a protocol designed to enable applications to transmit information back and forth securely.
 It’s what makes a website show the little lock icon to indicate that your personal data is safe.
-You only really need this if you’ll be collecting sensitive information like credit cards.
+As of 2018 many browsers have started to show error warnings for non secure sites, so this is no longer optional.
+Look for a host that provides a free, easy to install SSL.

 Shared vs VPS vs Dedicated